|Type of Research:||Show/Exhibition|

 |Creators:||Cole, Sarah and Cresser, Karl|

-Commissioned by the Serpentine Gallery, HOME is an example of this research approach.
-Sarah Cole worked in collaboration with elderly local residents for two years to form a temporary sited community, with whom she explored common themes emerging from a sustained conversation around shared cultural experience.
-Funded by Bridge House Trust, Corporation of London, ACE and City of Westminster Arts Council, this research led to the making of a 6 minute video using digital animation to create a performative domestic landscape, in collaboration with filmmaker Karl Cresser.
+Sarah Cole worked in collaboration with these local residents for two years to form a temporary sited community, with whom she explored common themes emerging from a sustained conversation around shared cultural experience, immigration and ideas of 'home'.
+This research led to the making of a 6 minute video using digital animation to create a performative domestic landscape, in collaboration with filmmaker Karl Cresser.
 This work was exhibited in the Serpentine Gallery Sackler Education Space for a period of three weeks during 2004.

 |Measurements or Duration of item:||6 minutes|